 Resources under construction are listed on a separate tab of the NQC List.
-These resources are available for an LSE to include in the "Under Construction" tab of its Year Ahead RA Filing, provided that the current projected COD for the resource is on or before the first date of the compliance month in which the LSE wishes to count the resource towards its RA obligation.
-Information on the 2021 NQC List will not be changed except for data maintenance, correction of errors, and addition of new resources that come online during the course of 2021.
+These resources are available for an LSE to include in the "Under Construction" tab of its Year Ahead RA Filing, provided that the current projected COD for the resource is 45 days before the first date of the compliance month in which the LSE wishes to count the resource towards its RA obligation.
+This is consistent with the Month Ahead new RA resources counting.
+Information on the 2023 NQC List will not be changed except for data maintenance, correction of errors, and addition of new resources that come online during the course of 2023.
 Any revisions made by the CAISO after it is published will be evaluated by the CPUC before being added to the list posted on the CPUC website.
 Revisions can raise a given unit's NQC or add units to the NQC list, but CAISO revisions cannot lower the resource's NQC or remove units for purposes of RA.
 In instances where more than one Local Regulatory Authority seeks to determine NQC values for a given Scheduling ID, the CPUC will post NQC values consistent with CPUC adopted QC calculation methodologies, and CPUC jurisdictional LSEs are required to use the values posted on the CPUC website for subsequent compliance filings.